beginning of content

 Different types of leukaemia cause different symptoms.
 Many people with leukaemia have no symptoms.

-Acute leukaemia symptoms tend to be more severe and develop more rapidly than chronic leukaemia symptoms.
+Acute leukaemia symptoms tend to be more severe and develop more quickly than chronic leukaemia symptoms.

 The symptoms of chronic leukaemia can develop over months or years.
 It grows so slowly that many people with chronic leukaemia don't know they have the condition.

-Some people with chronic leukaemia only find out they have the disease through a routine blood test.
+Some people with chronic leukaemia only find out they have it through a routine blood test.

 What causes leukaemia?

-Although the exact causes of leukaemia are unclear, some things are known to increase your risk of getting leukaemia.
-Some of these 'risk factors' are:
+Although the exact causes of leukaemia are unclear, some things are known to increase your chance of getting leukaemia.
+Some of these risk factors are:

 Different risk factors are linked to getting different types of leukaemia.